BNP Paribas Analyst & Associate Salary

 Meal stipend, transportation support

-BNP Compensation Overview
+BNP Paribas Compensation Overview

 BNP Paribas offers middle-market compensation reflecting its European heritage and diversified platform.
 Base salaries are modestly below US bulge brackets, and bonuses reflect the firm's position as a leading European bank rather than a pure M&A shop.
 BNP's strength in leveraged finance, debt capital markets, and European M&A provides solid deal flow, with analysts in these groups seeing bonuses at the higher end of ranges.
 The firm's French parent and European focus influence culture and compensation philosophy, emphasizing stability and long-term career development over pure pay maximization.
 Analysts interested in European markets or Paris rotations find the platform attractive.
 Exit opportunities include European private equity and corporate roles.